Claim of Procedural Abuse by Las Margaritas

 Avícola Las Margaritas requested a declaration that Lisa abused its shareholder rights and caused damages through excessive litigation.
 Lisa raised multiple defenses, including lack of standing, lack of causal link, and prescription.

-The court upheld Lisa’s peremptory exceptions, finding that Avícola Las Margaritas failed to prove standing, failed to demonstrate damages, and attempted to claim rights belonging to others.
+The court upheld Lisa’s peremptory exceptions, finding that Avícola Las Margaritas failed to prove standing, failed to demonstrate damages, and attempted to assert rights belonging to others.

 The lawsuit was dismissed in its entirety and both parties were exempted from costs.

 Avícola Las Margaritas appealed, arguing that the trial judgment contained contradictions and improperly accepted Lisa’s defenses.
-Lisa defended the judgment, emphasizing that Avícola failed to prove any damages or direct harm.
+Lisa defended the judgment, emphasizing that Avícola failed to prove damages, causation, or direct legal harm.

-The Court of Appeals confirmed the lower court’s judgment, reiterating that Avícola had no direct standing, failed to prove damages, and that Lisa acted within its shareholder rights.
+The Court of Appeals confirmed the lower court’s judgment, reiterating that Avícola had no direct standing, failed to prove damages, and that Lisa’s actions fell within its lawful rights as shareholder.

-The dismissal of Avícola’s abuse-of-rights and damages lawsuit against Lisa became final.
+The dismissal of Avícola’s abuse-of-rights and damages lawsuit against Lisa was affirmed.

 Conclusion

-The lawsuit by Avícola Las Margaritas against Lisa was dismissed at trial and the dismissal was confirmed on appeal.
-The courts found that Avícola lacked standing, failed to prove damages, and could not show that Lisa’s actions constituted abuse of rights.
-The outcome strengthens Lisa’s position as shareholder and confirms that its prior legal actions were within its rights.
+The lawsuit by Avícola Las Margaritas against Lisa was dismissed at trial, the dismissal was affirmed on appeal, and the Supreme Court ultimately rejected Avícola’s cassation.
+The courts consistently found that Avícola lacked standing, failed to prove damages, and could not show that Lisa’s prior legal actions constituted abuse of rights.
+The final result confirms that Lisa acted within its rights as shareholder and that Avícola’s claims were unfounded.